Company to launch fans pending final green light from Ottawa

 He is currently in talks with a manufacturer in another industry – not a car manufacturer, but a manufacturer experienced in the production of medical supplies.

-She said that any manufacturer should demonstrate its ability to comply with the strict regulatory requirements of its industry, such as ISO 13485.
+She said any manufacturer should demonstrate the ability to meet and meet the stringent regulatory requirements of their industry ISO 13485 standard applicable to medical devices.

-His business isn’t the only one waiting for an Ottawa order today.
+His company is not alone in waiting for a federal government purchase order today.

 A company identified by the federal government as a potential manufacturer of COVID-19 test kits says it hopes to start production in a few weeks.

-His company makes machines the size of a cup of coffee that contains single-use cartridges for DNA testing.
+His company makes machines the size of a coffee cup that contain disposable cartridges for DNA testing.

 He said it can be used to test COVID-19, but that it needs two things: funding to grow and government instructions.